 Closer to town than Marios on the same side of Humberstone Road was Newtons Cycles.
 They branched out into Mobylette and Puch mopeds and also the Honda 50 range.
 That is where I bought my first motorcycle in 1962 (a Honda 125cc Benly).
 Without the slightest idea how to ride it I set off across Humberstone Road from Kent Street, up the pavement and cleaned up all the vegetables on trestles outside a greengrocers opposite.

 Norman Hunter was a rider for the Leicester Lions speedway team and opened a small shop on Woodgate.
 He managed to get delivery of some of the Triumph Trident T160s returned from Saudi Arabia.
 Kevin Brewin and I negotiated for two and they had consecutive numbers.
 John Ashworth had the third in the series.
-I still have mine and Derek Jordan (Dougal) has John Ashworths
+I no longer have mine but Derek Jordan has John Ashworth's.

 Twig Forest was a leading member of the Hinckley and District MCC.
 Just after buying a Norton Commando his exhuberent riding style resulted in a driving ban.
 Twig went back to the bank and suggested they lend him more money (on the surity of the Commando that they paid for!) so he could start a motorcycle shop and secure a Suzuki dealership.
 That is how Apple Motorcycles started.
 Twig never looked back - which is probably how he lost his licence in the first place.